 Why Brexit is about more than just Britain

-Brexit is already changing the EU’s relationship with non-EU European countries, namely Norway, Switzerland, Ukraine, Turkey, Liechtenstein and states in the Balkans.
-Each has developed relations with Brussels that, most obviously in the case of Norway and Switzerland, but also to a lesser extent Turkey and Ukraine, were intended as a means to the end of eventual EU membership, or at least closer relations.
-Brexit has not (yet) reversed these processes, with eventual accession remaining an option, but it does open up new possibilities for future relationships centred on non-membership.
+Externally, Brexit is also changing the relationship of Brussels with non-EU European countries, including Norway, Switzerland, Ukraine, Turkey, Lichtenstein and non-EU states in the Balkans.
+Each has developed relations with Brussels intended as a means to an end of eventual EU membership, or at least closer relations, but Brexit has injected greater uncertainty into these assumptions.

 - Andrew Hammond is an Associate at LSE IDEAS at the London School of Economics